 ** Names have been changed.

 *** Stories attached.

-Eventually things settled, I moved into his bed, and I loved the fact I was in a very physical and emotionally supportive long-term relationship.
+Eventually, things settled.
+I moved into his bed, and I loved the fact that I was in a very physical and emotionally supportive long-term relationship.

-What followed was a period of really exciting yet not very authentic living.
-I worked in few different countries.
+What followed was a period of really exciting, yet not very authentic living.
+I worked in a few different countries.
 During one year in the USA I had a different “boyfriend” every weekend.
-Sometimes they circulated, and sometimes it was just the one off adventure.
+Sometimes they circulated, and sometimes it was just the one-off adventure.
 At some point, I dated three guys at once, playing it really smooth, until one day they decided to leave me all at once.
 I was down to 0.
 But not for long.